How Do I Look: Accolades

 Because How Do I Look was produced by and for the Ballroom community, it has been praised for having the coöperation of the Ball community in its production and for being faithful to its subject matter.
 The documentary has been named to several must-watch lists by the LGBTQ media.
 Them, the LGBTQ publication owned by Conde Naste, short-listed How Do I Look in its review of Ballroom history.
 Out magazine listed How Do I Look amongst six films about the Ballrooms and voguing.
 Mainstream culture publications, like W magazine, have also short-listed How Do I Look as a must-see "pride" film for LGBTQ audiences.

 The revealing interviews documented in How Do I Look have been lauded, in retrospect, for having been ahead of their time.
 In a review of "Transgender Sex Work and Society," which has been described as the definitive book about transgender sex work, a transgender star of How Do I Look was noted for her frank talk about transgender sex work.

 Controversies

-How Do I Look began filming in the wake of accusations that the filmmaker behind Paris Is Burning had exploited members of the Ballroom community during the making of that film.
+How Do I Look began filming in the wake of accusations that Jennie Livingston, the filmmaker behind Paris Is Burning, had exploited the Ballroom community after the release of that film.
 The accused exploitation was the inspiration for How Do I Look, said co-assistant director Kevin Omni.
-In the years since How Do I Look was released, the documentary has been mentioned by many as providing balance to and/or a follow-up or sequel of Paris Is Burning.
-Two of the co-assistant directors of the film were members of the Ballroom community, Kevin Omni and Luna Khan.
+In the years since How Do I Look was released, the documentary has been mentioned by many as providing balance to and/or a follow-up or sequel of content of Paris Is Burning.
+Two of the assistant directors of the film are members of the Ballroom community, Kevin Omni and Luna Khan.
 In the media, Omni has also noted that the film aimed to create "possibilities" for members of the Ballroom community.